potatis144/potatis-renamer/README.md

 ## 🚀 Features
 ✅ **Jellyfin-Friendly Naming** – Uses a standardized format for seamless indexing.
+✅ **Name suggestion** – It will try to suggest a name for the show.
 ✅ **Smart Episode Detection** – Extracts episode numbers while preserving formatting.
 ✅ **Preview Before Renaming** – See proposed changes before proceeding.
 ✅ **Automatic Logging** – Creates `rename-log.txt` for tracking renaming attempts.